kavan7/beaconfinal/src/_posts/2023-04-10-Silver-Shrimp-Studios-Building-My-Business.md

 business plan.
 For those looking for tips with a new venture, here are a few key concepts I found useful:

-1. Unique Selling Proposition (USP)
-    1.  **Demonstrates to the customer that your business is different.** Your method may not be faster or cheaper, but the unfamiliarity will attract attention.
-A Silver Shrimp USP: A connection to real world challenges, such as climate change, in each game.
-2. Competitive Analysis
-    1. Obviously, this will help you gauge your environment.
-More importantly, it **helps you form statistical aspects of your venture.** Phytopia’s price will vary based on the price of similar indie games, and the number of development hours.
-3. Marketing and Financial Plan
-    1. Often overlooked aspects of a business venture. **Determine where and how both people’s money and attention will flow and focus.**
-4. Executive Summary
-    1.  **Focusing your ideas across your business**, so you can pitch it to potential investors, or write articles like this one.

 After semester 1, I found enacting my plans wasn’t all smooth sailing.
 An entirely digital business contains no billboard signs nor posters for